TylerNel7/Intelligent_Systems_/README.md

-# Intelligent_Systems_
+# Intelligent_Systems_Projects
-Saving all projects from the intelligent systems unit for future reference and sharing (Unit completed during Year 2 of University)
+Saving all projects from the intelligent systems unit for future reference and sharing (HD - Unit completed during Year 2 of University)